2025-2026 Production Season

 *Playbill will be available 48 hours before performance.

-Now in its fifth season, ChoreoLab is a performance and choreographic research laboratory for faculty, graduate and undergraduate dance students, and guest artists.
+Now in its seventh season, ChoreoLab is a performance and choreographic research laboratory for faculty, graduate and undergraduate dance students and guest artists.
 Dedicated to fostering a diverse, creative environment to explore movement, the program embraces contemporary trends, while supporting dancers investigating the role of dance within society and culture.
 ChoreoLab provides versatile opportunities for UB students that reflect the current dance landscape.

 • MFA Dance Thesis Concert